-One of the great things about being a blogger is that you often get to sample products for reviews, and I admit that I decided to use that to my advantage a few weeks ago when choosing to do my latest product review on the Brux Night Guard.
+The primary focus of my website is of course, anxiety recovery.
+However, I really enjoy doing reviews and sharing my thoughts on products that do and don’t work for me.
+I feel fortunate that some companies will send me samples of their products to try, and I admit that I decided to use that to my advantage a few weeks ago when choosing to do my latest product review on the Brux Night Guard.

-I have pretty serious TMJ issues and a related ear disorder called Tonic Tensor Tympani Syndrome (TTTS) that are both aggravated by my seemingly impossible to break habit of nighttime jaw and teeth clenching.
-I also have cracked one of my back molars due to the clenching, and am in the process of scheduling a very expensive but hopefully not too painful procedure to get it fixed so I decided this would be a pretty fabulous time to review a night guard in the hopes of finding one I love, and hopefully saving the rest of my teeth.
+I have developed some pretty serious TMJ issues and a related ear disorder called Tonic Tensor Tympani Syndrome (TTTS) that are both aggravated by anxiety and my seemingly impossible to break habit of nighttime jaw and teeth clenching.
+I have cracked one of my back molars due to the clenching, and am in the process of scheduling a very expensive but hopefully not too painful procedure to get it fixed so I decided this would be a good time to review a night guard in the hopes of finding one I like, preventing any more of my teeth from being damaged.

 I have tried a few night guards in the past.
 One was a twenty-dollar device I purchased at Walgreen’s which simply would not stay on my teeth at night, and the other one was a guard that I paid a lot of money for from my dentist, and it did protect my teeth better than not having a guard at all, but it wasn’t enough to help stop my jaw clenching and the overall pressure that puts on my teeth.